jdores/okta-group-users/README.md

- This worker will make a mapping of okta groups to user ids
+ This Cloudflare worker will make a mapping of okta groups to user ids

  The worker can be triggered on demand when querying the worker hostname AND according to a cron schedule